-No one in their right mind wants to need a med kit, sane people want just the opposite.
+No one in their right mind wants to need a medkit, sane people want just the opposite.
 But the reality is, everyone MUST have a medkit.
 Here, Sara Liberte tells us about MyMedic and their first aid kits.

-I got in touch with the company to learn more, and spoke with Ryan Welch.
-Ryan is one of the founders of MyMedic and the story of how this company was built is pretty intense.
+I got in touch with MyMedic to learn more and spoke with Ryan Welch, one of the founders.
+The story of how this company was built is pretty intense.

 Shortly after returning from his most recent deployment to Afghanistan as a Sapper Platoon Leader in the U.S. Army, he met his now-wife Sarah.
 Later, after they were engaged, she told him about her father’s death.

-All their first aid and trauma supplies, as well as the bags and cases, are rigorously tested.
-Then MyMedic field tests their gear with their ambassadors, get their feedback and refine the product, sometimes spending up to a year to produce the highest quality kit before selling it to the public.
-They have “general” kits built to cover a wide variety of injuries and keep it simple by offering two levels: “Basic” which only has first aid items, and “Premium” which has all the same first aid supplies as the “Basic” but also trauma goodies like tourniquets.
-Then they have a separate line of “Specialty” kits that have one build available and are highly specialized for a certain activity like off-roading, boating, or tactical environments.
+All of their first aid and trauma supplies, as well as the bags and cases, are rigorously tested.
+Then MyMedic field tests their gear with their ambassadors, get their feedback and refine the product.
+Sometimes they spend up to a year to produce the highest quality kit before selling it to the public.
+They have “general” kits built to cover a wide variety of injuries and keep it simple by offering two levels.
+“Basic” has only first aid items.
+“Premium” has all the same first aid supplies as the “Basic” but also has trauma goodies like tourniquets.
+They also have a separate line of “Specialty” kits that come in one build.
+These are highly specialized for a certain activities like off-roading, boating, or tactical environments.

-The kits aren’t cheap but aren’t expensive either, and are very fairly priced for what you get.
-Each kit goes out the door with a 100% lifetime guarantee (no pun intended).
-A handwritten note tucked inside each kit wishes the buyer nothing but the best for all of life’s adventures and promises it will serve its purpose should the need arise, though hopefully that need will never arise.
+MyMedic kits aren’t cheap but aren’t expensive either, and are very fairly priced for what you get.
+Each Individual First Aid Kit (IFAK) goes out the door with a 100% lifetime guarantee (no pun intended).
+A handwritten note tucked inside each kit wishes the buyer nothing but the best for all of life’s adventures.
+The note promises that the kit will serve its purpose should the need arise.
+And hopefully, that need will never arise.